 Field officers will take their breaks in their assigned areas, subject to call and shall monitor their radios.
-When field officers take their breaks away from their vehicles, they shall do so only with the knowledge and clearance of the Communications Center.
+When field officers take their breaks away from their vehicles, they shall do so only with the knowledge and clearance of Dispatch.